wavegate/interactive-rating-component-main/README.md

 ### Continued development

 I'm not sure how they got the correct gradient with the colors provided.
+I need to work on organizing my CSS better because it seems like I'm altering a lot of small values to try and make things look perfect.
+It ends up becoming quite hard to work with.

 ### Useful resources